 For many, this issue falls back to what’s known as the “warranty of habitability”, i.e. the unspoken right of all tenants to have a home that meets certain standards of safety and accommodation.

 In such cases, you and your landlord are equally responsible for pest control.
 Proving the pests were there before you moved in can put the burden of extermination fees on the landlord, but otherwise the fees will likely fall on the tenant.

-In a few states, such as New York, there are a few State laws which protect some or all public places from infestation, but municipalities hold the final say when it comes to a residence.
+In a few states, such as New York, there are laws which protect some or all public places from infestation, but municipalities hold the final say when it comes to a residence.

 For example, in many New York cities, the landlord is solely responsible for extermination costs, often within a specific timeframe.
 Meanwhile, other municipalities and smaller towns may fall back on the warranty of habitability.

 It’s always best to check up on your local and state codes regarding pest control, and (if you are a landlord), have a record of inspection prior to new tenants moving in, as well as information in the lease regarding any pest control laws and when the responsibility falls on a tenant or landlord.